storacha/RFC/rfc/ipni-w3c.md

 The w3s service is responsible for creating advertisements.
 Having users publish the advertisements is not practical as that would require the user to maintain an advertisement chain and serve a network endpoint from which indexers can fetch the advertisements.

+The `ContextID` is the blob CID, not the bundle CID.
+The reason for this is that the bundle CID, contained in the metadata, may change if the bundle is modified, but the bundle is still associated with the same blob.
+The `ContextID` is a key for the metadata, so the `ContextID` remains the same if the metadata is updated.

 #### Encoding the IPNI Advertisement

 The set of multihashes within one blob must be encoded as 1 Advertisement.
 If a blob is partitioned into multiple sub-blobs this still generates one advertisement as there is still one content claims bundle.
 See [Handling Partitioned Data](#handling-partitioned-data).